What Are NEMA Ratings for Enclosure

 Enclosures provide certain protections against the ingress of falling dirt, windblown dust, rain, sleet, snow, and external ice formation.

-Indoor locations where dripping water may be severe and outdoor locations such as ship dock, tunnels, and subways.
+Indoor locations where dripping water may be severe and outdoor locations such as ship docks, tunnels, and subways.

 Type 3X

-Enclosures provide certain protections against the ingress of falling dirt, windblown dust, rain, sleet, snow, external ice formation, and additional protection of corrosion.
+Enclosures provide certain protections against the ingress of falling dirt, windblown dust, rain, sleet, snow, external ice formation, and additional protection from corrosion.

 Indoor locations where dripping water may be severe and outdoor locations where is near the slat water like the ship dock and canal locks.